cswaroop/learn-clojure/README.md

 Clojure thrives in developing complex systems.
 When domain itself is this complext, building a distibuted system is quite daunting.
 We deserve best help from work horses such as programming language, libraries, databases, messaging systems to create such system.

 Clojure allows isomorphic web applications.
 Same code on server and hetrogeneous clients including mobile means, reduced development effort.

+Clojure is a functional language (dialect of LISP) runs on many of the bank's CIO/CTO approved JVM.
+It also runs on all browsers.
+Functonal programming leaves very less room do mistaks we do in imperative languges.
+Need to learn Map, Reduce, Filter, apply concepts in the face of immutability instead of loops, getter/setters, in place modification such as x = x + 1 etc.